-Law enforcement seeking person of interest in Owatonna homicide case - Austin Daily Herald
+Update: Person of interest in Owatonna homicide case arrested - Austin Daily Herald

-ST. PAUL — The Minnesota Bureau of Criminal Apprehension (BCA) and Owatonna Police Department are seeking the public’s assistance in locating a person of interest in connection to a Sunday, July 12, homicide at Dartts Park in Owatonna.
+ST. PAUL —The Minnesota Department of Public Safety announced that a person of interest in the stabbing death of an Owatonna man has been taken into custody.

+Hassan Nur Hassan, 28, was arrested without incident late Monday night by Minneapolis police.
+He was booked into the Hennepin County Jail at 12:35 a.m. on Tuesday.

-According to a report from the Minnesota Department of Public Safety, Owatonna police officers responded to a 911 call of a stabbing at 5:17 p.m. on July 12 at Dartts Park in Owatonna.
+According to a DPS report, Owatonna police officers responded to a 911 call of a stabbing at 5:17 p.m. on July 12 at Dartts Park in Owatonna.
 They located an unconscious man on the ground with what appeared to be stab wounds.

 The Steele County Sheriff’s Office, Minnesota State Patrol and Mayo Ambulance also responded to the scene.

-Note: Update: Person of interest in Owatonna homicide case arrested